-COVID-19 and Other Pandemic or Epidemic Risks
+Pandemic or Epidemic Risks

-The ongoing COVID-19 pandemic has led to prolonged voluntary and mandatory building closures, business closures, government restrictions on travel, movement and gatherings, quarantines, curfews, self-isolation and physical distancing.
-The impact of these measures has led to a general shutdown of economic activity and has disrupted workforce and business operations both in North America and other parts of the world.
+Pandemic or epidemic risks may at various times lead to prolonged voluntary and mandatory building closures, business closures, government restrictions on travel, movement and gatherings, quarantines, curfews, self-isolation and physical distancing.
+The impact of these measures may lead to a general shutdown of economic activity and may disrupt workforce and business operations both in North America and other parts of the world.
 Such occurrences could have a material adverse effect on the demand for real estate, the ability of tenants to pay rent and the debt and equity capital markets.
-The duration and impact of the ongoing COVID-19 pandemic is unknown at this time, as is the efficacy of the government and central bank interventions.
+The duration and impact of pandemic or epidemic closures are unknown, as is the efficacy of any government and central bank interventions.
 The pace of recovery following such occurrences cannot be accurately predicted, nor can the impact on the REIT's business and operations, real estate valuations, securities, cash flows, results of operations and the REIT's ability to obtain additional financing or re-financing and ability to make distributions to Unitholders.